joshnishikawa/MIDIcontroller/README.txt

   - Interrupts for encoders
   - Support for piezos

-  2.0.5:
+  2.0.6 - Fixed a bug preventing poly CC to return to zero after note off.
-  - Added a condition to prevent many double note triggers.
+  2.0.5 - Added a condition to prevent many double note triggers.

-  2.0.4:
-  - Added support for capacitive sensors
+  2.0.4 - Added support for capacitive sensors